 Get vaccinated for hepatitis A and B. Stay in close contact with your doctor for monitoring.

 Early treatment prevents liver failure or cancer.
-If your first regimen fails, your doctor may adjust medications.
+Your doctor may change your medications if your first treatment fails.
 Don’t delay—act now to protect your health.

 Prevention Tips for Hepatitis C

 Preventing hepatitis C starts with knowing the facts.
-Over 2.4 million Americans live with it, but many don’t know.
+Over 2.4 million Americans live with it but don’t even know it.
 Simple steps can help keep you safe.

 Safe Practices